 Researcher: Today's Date:

 Full Address:

 Phone (Day): Phone (Eve):

 Title of Activity:

 Affix appropriate signatures

-the procedures, or if a participant is injured, or i possibility of risk to the participants or others, in d application.
-If I decide to make any changes in f any problems arise which involve risk or the ncluding any adverse reaction to the study, I will plated changes to the Institutional Review Board.
+the procedures, or if a participant is possibility of risk to the participants the attached application.
+If I decide to make any changes in injured, or if any problems arise which involve risk or the or others, including any adverse reaction to the study, I will sor contemplated changes to the Institutional Review Board.

 Investigator/Student: Today's Date:

-I have read and approve this protocol, and I beli the activity as described in this application. eve that the investigator is competent to conduct
+I have read and approve this protoco the activity as described in this appli ol, and I believe that the investigator is competent to conduct location.

 Research Associate: Today's Date:

-Notice of Approval The signature of the representative of the Institution indicates that the activity identified above and d with the conditions and restrictions noted here. tional Review Board representative above escribed in the attached pages has been approved
+Notice of Approval

+of the Institutional Review Board representative above above and described in the attached pages has been approved noted here.

 Restrictions and Conditions: